cjwood0/RocketBot/README.md

 **Bringing Rocket to You**

-RocketBot is a Discord bot that automatically collects URLs to all of Rocket's photos.
+RocketBot is a Discord bot that automatically collects URLs to all of Rocket's photos and posts them on command.

 ---